“Take Egypt out and the whole structure of the Israelites’ tale would instantly fall apart.”

-(Philistines) Chieftain of the Pe[leset] (pw //////).
+Philistines) Chieftain of the Pe[leset] (pw //////).

 The Bible paints the Philistines – one of the identified seven factions of the belligerent coalition against Ramsses III – as the main enemy of the Israelites with a state of almost perpetual war between the two peoples, that was often embroidered with mythical tales of heroism (David vs. goliath)

 Since the battle of king Ramsses III took place at a time leading up, according to the Israelite chronology, to the United Monarchy (1030-931 BC) one would anticipate, if Ramsses III’s infantry units were forced into combat with all the major players in Canaan including the Hittites, Amorites and the Philistines, to find Israel/Israelites amongst them.

 But again, that was not the case.
 The well preserved records of Ramsses III’s battle in Canaan insist but to exclude the Israelites out of the historical/geopolitical scene of the region and paradoxically few years prior to the establishment of David & Solomon alleged kingdom.
 The Biblical stories must have happened somewhere else.
 And indeed that was the case.

 And while we could easily distinguish the philistines among the engraved inscriptions on the walls of Medinet Habu, the Israelites are nowhere (in the Egyptian documentation) to be found.

-Now, the obvious question is where in the archaeological record are the Israelites that King Merneptah fought?
+Now, the obvious question is where in the archaeological records are the Israelites that King Merneptah fought?

 However, Prof. Ze’ev Herzog of the Archaeology Faculty at the University of Tel Aviv, asserts that there is no evidence in the archaeological record that Israel was never a powerful force, whether at the time of the Merneptah stele’s creation or at any other time during that general period.